 Home remodel means more dirt.

-From sheetrock to sawdust to increased foot traffic, dirt and dust are one thing you can count on seeing more of during the renovation.
+From sheetrock to sawdust to increased foot traffic, dirt and dust is one thing you can count on seeing more of during the renovation.
 If you are one who enjoys a tidy house, be prepared to simply look the other way.
-Here some things that might help keep your home liveable during this process:
+Here are some things that might help keep your home liveable during this process:

 Hanging some heavy-duty plastic sheets will hinder dust from floating all over the home.